Cotswold and Malvern

-The line from Droitwich Spa to Hagley forms part of the route from Great Malvern through Worcester to the West Midlands.
-Services are provided by West Midlands Railway.
-The five stations within Worcestershire are Droitwich Spa, Hartlebury, Kidderminster, Blakedown, and Hagley.
+The line from Hagley to Hartlebury forms part of the route from Great Malvern through Worcester to the West Midlands.

-The line from Bromsgrove to Redditch via Barnt Green is part of the CrossCity South commuter network in the West Midlands (the stretch from Bromsgrove to Barnt Green also carries regional services from Hereford to Birmingham New Street).
+The line from Barnt Green to Redditch is part of the CrossCity South commuter network in the West Midlands (the stretch from Bromsgrove to Barnt Green also carries regional services from Hereford to Birmingham New Street).
 Services are provided by West Midlands Railway.